Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Preliminaries

+This subsection is absolutely not for a string theorist, but may be of some use to those who view themselves as members of the vertex operator algebra community.
+String theory may be viewed as machinery producing a conformal field theory (CFT) from a set of data associated with a geometry.
+This section \ref{ssec:translate} summarizes which data determine what in the machinery, and also explains the string theoretic terminology in this paper in the language of the vertex operator algebra community.

-This subsection serves to bring readers up to speed with some of the string theoretic conventions and choice of terminology that we use in this paper.
-This may be of particular use to those who view themselves as members of the vertex operator algebra community. \\ \\ {\bf A bosonic conformal field theory (CFT)} (as a countable noun):\footnote{ We use the word ``{\it bosonic conformal field theory}'' in the same sense as the authors of \cite{Kapustin:2000aa} use``{\it vertex operator algebra}.
-MC \cite{mengchenphd} uses {\it generalized vertex algebra} or {\it OPE algebra} for the same thing. } A set of two vertex operator algebras, one for the \textit{left-mover} (i.e., one with the holomorphic local coordinates on a Riemann surface) and one for the \textit{right-mover} (i.e., one with the anti-holomorphic local coordinates), and a set of representations under the mutually commuting vertex operator algebras.
-The states in the left-mover (resp. right-mover) vertex operator algebra correspond to all the states of the total Hilbert space of the CFT whose right-mover (resp. left-mover) conformal weights are zero.
-Such vertex operator algebras are called the left-mover and the right-mover {\it chiral algebras of the CFT}. \\ \\ {\bf A torus compactification} associated with the data $(T^m;G, B)$: where \begin{enumerate} \item $T^m = \R^m/\Z^{\oplus m} = \R^m/H_1(T^m;\Z)$ is a real $m$-dimensional torus (a manifold) with a set of real coordinates $(X^I) = (X^1,X^2,\cdots, X^m) \in \R^m$. \item $G$ is a Riemann metric on $T^m$ that remains constant under the translation in $\R^m$, and \item $B$ a 2-form on $T^m$, referred to as the $B$-field. \end{enumerate} In the language of string theory, they are the vacuum metric and vacuum $B$-field configuration, to be precise, but we will omit the word `vacuum' for brevity in this article.
-A bosonic CFT is constructed uniquely from the data $(T^m; G,B)$, and is called the \textit{torus compactification} for the data $(T^m;G,B)$.
+{\bf A bosonic conformal field theory (CFT)} (as a countable noun):\footnote{ We use the word ``{\it bosonic conformal field theory}'' in the same sense as ``{\it vertex operator algebra}'' of Ref. \cite{Kapustin:2000aa}.
+MC \cite{mengchenphd} uses {\it generalized vertex algebra} or {\it OPE algebra} for the same thing. } it consists of data that include (but are not exhausted by) \begin{enumerate} \item a pair of vertex operator algebras, one for the \textit{left-mover} (i.e., one with the holomorphic local coordinates on a Riemann surface) and one for the \textit{right-mover} (i.e., one with the anti-holomorphic local coordinates), and \item a set of representations under the two mutually commuting vertex operator algebras. \end{enumerate} The direct sum of all those representation spaces is called the {\it total Hilbert space}, ${\cal H}_{\rm tot}$.
+The states in the left-mover (resp. right-mover) vertex operator algebra must correspond to all the states of the total Hilbert space whose right-mover (resp. left-mover) conformal weights are zero.
+Such vertex operator algebras are called the left-mover (holomorphic) (resp. the right-mover (anti-holomorphic)) {\it chiral algebras of the CFT}.

+When a string theorist refers to a bosonic CFT, it is often assumed implicitly that the both of the chiral algebras contain an operator called the energy-momentum tensor of conformal weight 2, that the central charge of the left-mover and the right-mover are not more than 26, that ${\cal H}_{\rm tot}$ has a positive definite Hermitian inner product, and that the partition function computed from ${\cal H}_{\rm tot}$ is modular invariant.
+The set of data of a bosonic CFT also includes an ${\rm End}({\cal H}_{\rm tot})$-valued formal power series for any state in ${\cal H}_{\rm tot}$, not just for the states in the left-mover and right-mover chiral algebras.
+The authors do not intend to explain all the concepts in this paragraph, because not knowning them does not pose a problem in following the materials in this article.